-Ref No: C1 o: C1 Risk: The Council's financial stability is adversely affected in the short and medium term Risk Owner: H Risk Owner: Head of Finance Portfolio: The Leader

-- Unable to provide desired levels of service - Town Centre redevelopment proposals are impacted - Council size becomes too small to sustain a viable organisation

-- Supporting Recovery Financial work stream - Corporate PDP Making the best use of limited resources managing our people, money and assets

-Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - RED Residual/Net Risk Score (i.e. with controls) Likelihood: 4 Impact: 3 Total Score: 20 - RED

-- Medium term financial plan in place - Annual Financial Plan and Medium-Term Financial Strategy to 2022/23 in place - The Revenue Budget for 2020/21 and indicative budgets for 2021/22 are effectively balanced with a deficit of £584,000 for 2022/23. - Working Balances maintained - Comprehensive Service Review being undertaken to re-align resources to Corporate Plan - Corporate Budget Monitoring - Evaluation of consultations on changes to government funding regimes
+Ref No: C1 Risk: The Council's fina ncial stabili ty is adversely / affected in the s hort and medium term Risk Owner: Head of Finance Portfolio: The Leader Consequences of Risk: Unable to provide desired levels Town Centre redevelopment pro Council size becomes too small posals are i - ation Links to Priorities: Supporting Recovery - Financia Corporate PDP - Making the be st use of limi ted resources - ople, money, and a issets Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - Red Residual/Net Risk Score (i.e. with cont rols) Likelihood: 4 Impact: 3 Total Score: 20 - Red Controls in Place Medium term financial plan in pl Annual Financial Plan and Media The Revenue Budget for 2020/2 Working Balances maintained Comprehensive Service Review Corporate Budget Monitoring Evaluation of consultations on consultations um-Term Fir 1 and indica being under tive budgets fo r 2021/22 are effection of the second s ctively balanced wit h a deficit of £584,000 for 2022/23.

-Actions Planned Timescale/ Person Responsible Progress/Comments Determine a Financial Recovery Strategy Establish Recovery work stream Agree Terms of Reference Determine work programme Managing Director /Head of Finance Terms of Reference and Work Programme Agreed Monitor Financial Impact of COVID-19 Head of Finance Monthly monitoring in place Implement Interim Financial strategy Head of Finance Interim Financial Strategy considered by Recovery Overview Board and Cabinet Update Financial Plan in relation to the deferment of 75% Business Rates Retention and Fair Funding by a year Head of Finance Scenarios developed reflecting potential treatment of growth and levy Refresh Medium Term Financial Plan based upon alternative scenarios of short /medium and long term impact of in relation to external funding sources Head of Finance Financial Plan approved by Cabinet 12 th November 2020 Lobby MHCLG via MP/DCN and LGA re financial impact of COVID 19 on SBC Managing Director/ Head of Finance Ongoing contact with MP's, DCN, West Midland Chief Executives, LGA and directly with ministers.
+Actions Planned Timescale / Person Responsible Progress/Comments Determine a Financial Recovery Strategy Establish Recovery work stream Agree Terms of Reference Determine work programme Managing Director / Head of Finance Terms of Reference and Work Programme Agreed Monitor Financial Impact of COVID-19 Head of Finance Monthly monitoring in place Implement Interim Financial strategy Head of Finance Interim Financial Strategy considered by Recovery Overview Board and Cabinet Update Financial Plan in relation to the deferment of 75% Business Rates Retention and Fair Funding by a year Head of Finance Scenarios developed reflecting potential treatment of growth and levy Refresh Medium Term Financial Plan based upon alternative scenarios of short /medium- and long- term impact of in relation to external funding sources Head of Finance Financial Plan approved by Cabinet 12 th November 2020 Lobby MHCLG via MP/DCN and LGA re financial impact of COVID 19 on SBC Managing Director / Head of Finance Ongoing contact with MPs, DCN, West Midland Chief Executives, LGA and directly with ministers.
 Determine feasibility of extending Business Rates Pool into 2021/22 Monitor impact of COVID-2019 on pool by authority on a month by month basis Liaise with S& SoT Business Rate Pool Members re options to maintain viable pool for 2021/2022 Prepare options report to Leaders and Chief executives Head of Finance Application to Pool submitted to MHCLG on the 23 October 2020.
 Member authorities will make a formal decision on retention of the pool following determination of the Reset position as part of the Provisional Local Government Settlement announcement for 2021-22.
-Determine impact of Government proposals for key funding regime changes for 2022/23 Head of Finance Ongoing Programme of service reviews to be undertaken to ensure that resources are aligned to the Council's priorities and are operating as efficiently as they can be
+Determine impact of Government proposals for key funding regime changes for 2022/23 Head of Finance Ongoing

+Actions Planned Timescale / Person Responsible Progress/Comments Programme of service reviews to be undertaken to ensure that resources are aligned to the Council's priorities and are operating as efficiently as they can be

 Impact of COVID-19 on CCDC for 2020-21 is estimated to be £2.9 million.
-Government support consists of un-ring fenced grant of £1.586 million and an income guarantee scheme of a potential £0.541 million.
+Government support consists of un-ring-fenced grant of £1.586 million and an income guarantee scheme of a potential £0.541 million.
 Including new burdens funding a deficit of £0.645 million is likely.